Issac909/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] Mention two parts of Express that you learned about this week.
+    Express is to our backend what React is our Front End.
+Express allows us to attach middleware to our server which do things like convert the JS we write in into JSON for the database.

 - [ ] Describe Middleware?
+    Middleware are functions essentially.
+More specifically an order of functions that run depending on how the route is set up.
+We can use it for checking user ID or loggin the route the client requested.

 - [ ] Describe a Resource?
+    A resource is set up in our middleware and allows us to check the information attempting to post to the database, then determine whether or not we wanna continue passing the 'resource' to the intended route.

 - [ ] What can the API return to help clients know if a request was successful?
+    An API call should send back a status code.
+The status codes that usually represent success are 200 and 201.

 - [ ] How can we partition our application into sub-applications?
+    Once you can recognize the entities of your website, figure out which ones are related.
+For example, for users we need id, name and password, while products would need id, productName, category, etc.

 ## Minimum Viable Product